Multifractal properties of sample paths of ground state-transformed jump processes: Introduction

+Next we consider a suitable class of Borel functions $V: \R^d \to \R$ called potentials, and define the non-local Schr\"odinger operator $H = -L +V$ and the related semigroup $\{e^{-tH}: t \geq 0\}$.
+Assuming that $V$ is a Kato-class potential, we then have the Feynman-Kac type representation \cite{HIL12,LHB11}

-holds \cite{HIL12,LHB11}, where $\pro X$ is the $\R^d$-valued L\'evy process generated by $L$, and the expectation is taken with respect to the path measure of the specific process.
-The related Feynman-Kac semigroup $\semi T$ has many convenient properties, allowing a far reaching study of the solutions or spectral properties of $H = -L+V$.
-However, it is not conservative in the sense that $T_t \indiq_{\R^d} \neq \indiq_{\R^d}$, $t > 0$, therefore the L\'evy process ``perturbed" by the function $V$ is in general no longer a random process.
-Nevertheless, by a suitable Doob $h$-transform one can change the measure under which the perturbation by $V$ does become a Markov process.
+where the expectation is taken with respect to the probability measure of the L\'evy process $\pro X$.
+The so obtained Feynman-Kac semigroup $\semi T$ has many convenient properties, allowing a far reaching study of, for instance, spectral properties of $H = -L+V$ or solutions of non-local equations of the type $\partial_t u = Hu$.
+However, it is not conservative in the sense that $T_t \indiq_{\R^d} \neq \indiq_{\R^d}$, $t > 0$, therefore the L\'evy process $\pro X$ perturbed by the function $V$ is in general no longer a random process.
+Nevertheless, by a suitable Doob $h$-transform one can change the measure under which it becomes a Markov process.